[Photograph of military escort for the food convoy, London, from a General Strike photograph albumLink opens in a new window]

 - At Whitehall and royal residences including Buckingham Palace, ceremonial guards are replaced by armed soldiers in service uniforms.

 - The Trade Union Congress National Transport Committee calls for all permits issued to motor vehicles by local strike committees to be reviewed, due to the government's refusal to co-operate with the trade unions over the transport of food, abuses of the scheme, and the attitude of certain police authorities.
-The government newspaper 'The British Gazette' describes the trade unions' transport restrictions as an "organised attempt to starve the nation".
+The government newspaper 'The British Gazette' describes the trade unions' transport restrictions as an "organised attempt to starve the nation"Link opens in a new window.

 - A convoy of lorries carrying flour, with an escort of 16 armoured cars, cavalry and mounted police, travels from the London Docks to Hyde Park.
 It is watched by a large and peaceful crowd.